Trade shows and events are a major time, effort, and financial investment for companies.

-When you have qualified leads that want to know more about your product or service and are planning on potentially making their decision, do something to peak your leads' interest in coming back, whether it be to your booth later in the show or to your service at a later date.
+When you have qualified leads who want to know more about your product or service and are planning on potentially making their decision, do something to pique your leads' interest in coming back, whether it be to your booth later in the show or to your company at a later date.

 - A live drawing for a prize

 - A one-on-one product demo after show hours

 - Going out to dinner or happy hour to dive deeper into your lead's needs

 If your lead is nearing decision, make sure that you have their contact information.
 A thank you note, an invitation to a demo or event, or a follow up with information that they requested can be the tipping point to confirm their decision.
 By positioning your business as eager to help, your prospect will feel valued, making them more likely to use your service over others.
 That personal, inbound touch can lead to big ROI gains.